Tired but Wired: Why Am I Tired but Can't Sleep?

 Instead of feeling anxious or annoyed that you’re not sleeping, try distracting your brain with something relaxing.
 This might be gentle music or a relaxing audiobook playing softly or something like counting the proverbial sheep!

 Think about something that keeps you just engaged enough to not think about your stressors but not so stimulated that you stay awake is ideal.
 For example, can you imagine walking around your childhood home?
 Picture as many details as possible.
 What color was the door?
-When we walked in the front door did you turn left, right or walk straight ahead?
+When you walked in the front door did you turn left, right or walk straight ahead?
+Any mindfulness practice can help.

 Another simple mind game could be to pick a category (such as fruits) and go through the alphabet and think of something for each letter.